HaiyangPeng/mask-to-coco-json/README.md

 ## Mask-to-coco-json
 This repo aims to offer a concise and faste script to complete the conversion from BGR masks to coco format.
+Maskrcnn can use the conversion json for training.

 This repo is based on https://github.com/waspinator/pycococreator, and makes some improvements:
 - Use faster operations to replace some time-consuming ones, deletes some unnecessary ones.